mahfoozm/CoverGPT/README.md

 ```

 Before generating your first cover letter, ensure that you have set your API key and filled out your user information.
 If you want a more personalized cover letter, upload your resume.
 You can still generate a cover letter without uploading your resume; but it will be of much lower quality.

+## API Key
+To use CoverGPT, you need a ChatGPT API key.
+To get one, make a ChatGPT account and go to [this link](https://platform.openai.com/account/api-keys).
+Generate an API key and set it in CoverGPT.

 ## Example
 Example of a cover letter generated using CoverGPT (using the included cover letter template)